Open notebook with three colour-coded columns for practising verb conjugations.

 Spanish Present Tense -ar Verbs

-Look at how the -ar verb hablar (“to speak”) changes forms:
+Here’s how the regular -ar verb hablar (“to speak”) changes:

 Hablar: To Speak Verb stem: habl-